projectcalico/calico/master/security/protect-hosts.md

 #### Default behavior of workload to host traffic

-By default, Calico blocks all connections from a workload to its local host.You can control whether connections from a workload endpoint to its local host are dropped, returned, or accepted using a simple parameter.
+By default, Calico blocks all connections from a workload to its local host.
+You can control whether connections from a workload endpoint to its local host are dropped, returned, or accepted using a simple parameter.

 Calico allows all connections from processes running on the host to guest workloads on the host.
 This allows host processes to run health checks and debug guest workloads.